MrFarland/Atlas-Exandria/README.md

 *As a **USER**, I want **NEED**, so that I can **RATIONALE***

 ### Cartography Guide
+*To avoid duplication and the potential for conflicting information, I will only be defining exact values, settings, etc. in the actual guide.*

 As a **Wonderdraft user**,

 1. **Colors**: I want to know the hexadecimal color codes in the color palette, so that I can create a matching pallete in my copy of Wonderdraft.